 Grapheme – the written letter or group of letters that represents a speech sound

-Phoneme/Grapheme Correspondence – the relationship between speech sounds and written letter symbols
+Phoneme/Grapheme Correspondence – the relationship between speech sounds and letter symbols.

 Decoding (Reading) – the process of reading a word by recognising which sound (phoneme) corresponds with each letter (grapheme) and then blending these individual sounds/letters to make words.

-Encoding (Spelling) – The process of spelling a word by deciding which letters represent the speech sounds that make up a word.
+Encoding (Spelling) – The process of spelling a word by deciding which letters represent the speech sounds.